 The technology used in capacitive hyperthermia has changed very little since its invention in 1916, and its future is in question.
 The advent of computerized controls and motorized applicator arm has done little to change the way energy flows between electrodes, nor has it improved treatment outcomes.
-The replacement of wet cotton rags, for current connection, with a water bolus is probably the only real advancement forward of this aging technology.
-Issues like the inability to steer or shape the heating zone, the inability to increase focus or accuracy, may never be solved.
+The replacement of wet cotton rags, for the current connection, with a water bolus, is probably the only real advancement forward of this aging technology.
+Issues like the inability to steer or shape the heating zone, the failure to increase focus or accuracy, may never be solved.

 Q: What are three things Capacitive Hyperthermia and the Pop-up Toaster have in common? (answer at the bottom)

 The future of hyperthermia is in Phased Array Radio Frequency.
 Phased Array RF is a superior heating method, according to a recent study, “A comparison of the heating characteristics of capacitive and radiative superficial hyperthermia” by Kok and Crezee.
 The ability to focus, steer, and size the heating zone, monitor and maintain zone temperature, use numerical modeling for treatment planning, is all part of this advancing technology.
 There is a reason that there are so few positive phase III studies using capacitive systems; the heating method is challenging to quantify.
 The introduction of non-invasive thermometry using MRI has created a new interest in hyperthermia.
 These advancements are giving researchers new tools and clinicians more resources to help cancer patients.
 The chances for a positive cancer outcome merely is getting better.

 - Fat layer power absorption.